srishtiaggarwal17/Portfolio/README.md

 10. **Shadow and Hover Effects**:
     - Box shadows and hover effects are used to create a sense of depth and interactivity, making the design more dynamic and engaging.

+These skills combined create a polished, professional-looking website that is both functional and aesthetically pleasing, providing a good user experience across various devices and screen sizes.